-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+S3FT9KF/KT/KS SECURITY TARGET LITE Public FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
 Dependencies: No dependencies.
 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
-Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
+Due to the nature of thes attacks (especially manipulation) the TSF can by no means detect attacks of all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
+Hence "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
 Application Note: This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
 The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
-And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.
+And also Stati Address/Data scrambling for bus and memory & Synthesizable processo core make the reverse-engineering of the TOE layout unpractical.
+So thes functionalities meet the security functional requirement of FPT_PHP.3 Resistance to physical attack.
+Leakage g